Liltyki/Writeups-Tryhackme/lab/lab_Security.md

 sudo ufw default allow outgoing
 ```

-This is the **whitelist approach** — everything is blocked by default, and I only open what I explicitly need.
+This is the whitelist approach everything is blocked by default, i only allow what i need.
 This is much safer than a blacklist approach where you try to block known threats.

 ### Allowed Ports